What is the present?

 But what is the present and why is it fearsome?
 The vague general idea seems to be that most people prefer the old to the new because they don’t want to make the effort to accommodate themselves to changed circumstance.
 While this is doubtless true, even of you and me, this answer does little more than restate the question — namely, what is the ‘effort to accommodate’ and why should it be fearsome?

-McLuhan’s answer to these questions was that the process of accommodation is always going on — “In every moment of human awareness”, in “every moment of cognition”, in “the millions of repetitions of the cognitive labyrinth” — but that we fear (or are otherwise discouraged2) to live it consciously and awake.
+McLuhan’s answer to these questions was that the process of accommodation is always going on — in “every moment of cognition” (Aesthetic Moment in Landscape Poetry), “in every instant of perception” (CHML), “in every moment of human awareness” (CHML), in “the millions of repetitions of the cognitive labyrinth” (From Cliché to Archetype) — but that we fear (or are otherwise discouraged2) to live it consciously and awake.
 That is, we don’t fear something that we don’t know, but something we ‘know’ all too well — something that is, however, unconscious and “hidden”, subject to blackout.3

 McLuhan’s notion here was close to that of the psychoanalytic ‘unconscious’: there are processes in all human life which are constantly active that are yet not admitted to conscious awareness.
 And, like the psychoanalysts, McLuhan pointed to dreams as revealing these active yet largely unknown processes: